December 4. Kazinform's timeline of major events

 EVENTS

-1995 –Kazakhstan opens the Permanent Mission of the Republic of Kazakhstan to the UN and other international organizations in Geneva and the Embassy of Kazakhstan to the Swiss Confederation.
+1995 – The Permanent Representation of Kazakhstan to the United Nations Office and other international organizations is opened in Geneva, Switzerland.

-1998 – The National Marine Shipping Company Kazmortransflot JSC was established.
-The main goal of the company is to develop national marine and service fleet to ensure safe, reliable and cost-effective maritime transport in the Caspian region and beyond.
+1995 – The Embassy of the Republic of Kazakhstan is opened in Bern, Switzerland.